 Communication between the attorney and his client is paramount, especially in regards to having the client understand the nature of his or her case and the court proceedings surrounding it.
 While I am often in court in the mornings, I always attempt to contact any client that calls my office or emails me within 24 hours.
 If an immediate answer to the question is not necessary, email is the preferred method of communication.
 You can find all possible avenues of contact listed here.

-- We handle a variety of different cases, including but not limited to Personal Injury, other General Litigation, General Commercial Litigation, Criminal Defense, Probate, Wills, Trust & Estate, Commercial Transactions, and Real Estate Transactions and Leasing.
+We handle a variety of different cases, including but not limited to Personal Injury, General Litigation, Traffic Law, DWI/DUI Defense, General Commercial Litigation, Criminal Defense, Probate, Wills, Trust & Estate, Commercial Transactions, and Real Estate Transactions and Leasing.
 If you are unsure whether your case falls within these parameters, please call us.

 All personal injury is no recovery, no fee.
 Upon winning the case, I work off of a one-thirds contingency fee.
 Litigation other than personal injury is charged by an hourly rate, the amount of which depends upon the type of case and the complexity of the matter.
 Feel free to contact us to get an estimated quote.